Skip to content

 Labour and Birth

-Before the time comes for labour and birth, it will be useful to check our video and leaflet about positions and breathing for labour.
+Before the time comes for labour and birth, it will be useful to check out our Reference Centre for information about relaxation, positions and breathing for labour.
 We recommend you try this ahead of time and with your birthing partner so you can be more comfortable and in control on the day.

 External Resources